Peasplayer/tcp-local-tunnel/README.md

     host: 'localhost', // local server host or ip
     port: 3000 // local server port
   },
+  100, // number of attempts to connect to the remote, default is 100
   10 // number of concurent open tunnels, default is 10 );
 ```